DarkFader13/The_Git_Good_Repo/LM.md

 - `datasets`: For loading and processing datasets in a format suitable for model training.
 - `torch`: For model training using deep learning frameworks (PyTorch).
 - `jupyter`: To run code in interactive Jupyter Notebooks.
+- `markdown`: To parse markdown files to plain text.

 **Optional Libraries:**